slacy/openmusictheory.github.io/sonataThematicModules.md

 title: Sonata form – thematic modules
 ---

-The four thematic modules that comprise a typical sonata exposition (P, TR, S, and C) create a thematic rotation that is found again in the recapitulation and often referenced in the development.
+The four thematic modules that comprise a typical two-part sonata exposition (P, TR, S, and C) create a thematic rotation that is found again in the recapitulation and often referenced in the development.

 ## Primary theme module (P)